 Let the camera decide what shutter speed it needs to expose the image correctly by setting your camera to aperture mode, and use the exposure compensation to get the exposure to your liking.

 It’s totally possible to get great landscape shots without filters.
-But if you want to take it a step further, try using filters to get the exposures exactly like you want them.
+But if you want to take it a step further and get the image as close to finished as possible in camera, try using filters to get the exposures exactly like you want them.

 ND-filters (neutral density-filters) are great for helping you get longer exposures.
 You want longer exposures when you for instance are shooting water and want to either blur it out or capture the movement instead of freezing it.